cbreeden/blog/_posts/shuffle.md

     1 -> 2 -> 4 -> 8 -> 16 -> 32 -> ???

 Now the question is what happens to the 32th card when the deck is shuffled.
-The 16 card is in the bottom half of the deck, so it won't follow the same pattern as the top half where we just multipled their original position by 2.
-In the bottom half of the deck follows the same pattern as the top half except that we first subtrack by 26 (which is essentialy saying that the 27 card becomes the 1 card since it's on the top) and then multiply by 2 like with the top half, but then subtract one because bottom half of the deck is to the left of the top half after shuffling.
+The 16 card is in the bottom half of the deck, so it won't follow the same pattern as the top half where we just multiplied their original position by 2.
+In the bottom half of the deck follows the same pattern as the top half except that we first subtract by 26 (which is essentially saying that the 27 card becomes the 1 card since it's on the top) and then multiply by 2 like with the top half, but then subtract one because bottom half of the deck is to the left of the top half after shuffling.
 This yields the pattern `2*(n - 26) - 1`.
 This formula isn't as easy to follow as `2n` for the top half, but it's a number that we can calculate.

 $$
-    1 + 2 = 3
+    \sigma_{tb}(n) =
+    \begin{cases}
+    \,2n & 1 \leq n \leq 26 \\
+    \,2(n-26)-1 & 27 \leq n \leq 52
+    \end{cases}
 $$

-    Top then bottom shuffling:
-    1. For 1 <= n <= 26, the resulting position is 2*n
-    2. For 27 <= n <= 52, the resulting position is 2*(n-26)-1.

 This means that the 32 card would go to position `2*(32 - 26) - 1 = 11`.
 So the next position would be in the 11 slot and since 11 is in the first half of the deck, the next position would be in the 22 slot.
 Continuing this process, we get the following path for the first card: